Financial fraud in digital transactions is a growing concern as technology advances, and more and more people embrace digital transactions.

 Onboarding new customers is a crucial step in any financial institution’s operations.
 During KYC banks and NBFCs can prevent fraudsters from exploiting their platform by thoroughly screening potential borrowers.

-Analysis of bank statements provides valuable insight into a customer’s financial behavior and can be used to assess their income and spending patterns.
+Analysis of bank statements provides valuable insight into a customer’s financial behavior.
+This can be used to assess their income and spending patterns.

-An automated BSA can quickly and efficiently scan bank statements to identify several key parameters, including cheque returns, penalties, frequent cash deposits and withdrawals, and so on.
+An automated BSA can quickly and efficiently scan bank statements to identify several key parameters.
+This includes cheque returns, penalties, frequent cash deposits and withdrawals, and so on.

 Digital Footprint data: